 “Why She Disappeared” by Taylor Swift

 During an interlude before she sang a mash-up of New Year’s Day and Long Live, she recited a poem that came with the Target version of her album.
 I had never heard or read this poem before that night, and it hit me.
-I was surprised that I hadn’t cried so far during the concert, but she got me during this poem and the mash-up.
+It’s suprising that I hadn’t cried so far during the concert, but she got me during this poem and the mash-up.
 The poem is something that described my life up until this point and how I was feeling.
 I think this just shows that she is an incredible writer and someone that can take the most heartbreaking emotions and make them sound beautiful and so painful at the same time.

 In 2017, I went through a darker point in my life and it was just an amazing feeling to hear that poem basically tell my life story with hers about pain and coming out of it on top and having your person standing there beside you despite it all.
 And the fact that my boyfriend was literally standing right there, hugging me during this part was the best point of the entire show and something that I will remember forever.